Corporate overdraft under the moratorium

 If you avail yourself of the moratorium, the number of equal monthly instalments to be repaid and therefore the amount of those instalments will be determined by the original due date of the overdraft facility as follows:

-- If the original due date of your overdraft facility was before 31 December 2020, it is extended automatically by the power of the Government Decrees1 to the date of expiry of the moratorium (31 December 2020) + 288 days (the length of the moratorium).
+- If the original due date of your overdraft facility was before 31 December 2020, it is extended automatically by the power of the relevant legal provisions1 to the date of expiry of the moratorium (31 December 2020) + 288 days (the length of the moratorium).
 Example: amounts borrowed under an overdraft facility that originally would have been due on 6 May 2020 or 20 October 2020 would both have a maturity date of 15 October 2021.

 If you would not like to be included in the moratorium, you can waive it as follows